TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-25-imbox-zero.md

 <img src="/assets/images/posts/2017/imbox-zero/universe.jpg" class="img-thumbnail">

-I didn't know what that mean, but thotu that Steve might be a smart guy, so tried to.
+I didn't know what that mean, but my dad talked nicely about Steve, so I though he might be a smart guy.
+So tried to.

-Btw, if you don't know much about universe, definitely read this easy-to-understand intro book.
+*Btw, if you don't know much about universe, definitely read this easy-to-understand intro book.*

-In our use case, instead of having 2 and probably more brain algorithms to resolve incoming message, we will have only 1.
+In our use case, **instead of having 2 or more brain algorithms to resolve incoming message, we will have only 1**.

-Thus having more neurons to do job we need them to do.
+Thus having more neurons to do job we need them to do thanks to neuroplasticity.

 Like finding a good coffee anywhere you are :)

-Bless neuroplasticity and happy thinking!
+Happy thinking!